AlexandreDdaCosta/olympus/README.md

 Enter same passphrase again:
 ```

-The passphrase will be needed to add the newly-generated private SSH key to ssh-agent.
+The passphrase will be regularly needed to add the newly-generated private SSH key to ssh-agent.

 ###  Add the newly-created public key to Github account settings.